wagnerandris/parse_ros2bag/README.md

 0. Have a working ROS2 Humble install, described in prerequisites.
 1. Clone this repo, with the submodules `git clone --recurse-submodules`
 2. `cd parse_ros2bag`
-3. Source your main ROS2 underlay with `source /opt/ros/humble/setup.bash`
+3. Source your main ROS2 underlay with `source /opt/ros/humble/setup.bash` (if not done already)
-	- _this step is rendundant, but whatewer_
 4. Build the required and included ROS2 packages with colcon.
 Because colcon tries to build the packages in alphabetical order, ignoring possible conflicts, you need to manually pre-build some packages.
 	- Before any other package, build just rosbag2\_tools.
 Run `colcon build --symlink-install --packages-select rosbag2_tools`
 	- After `rosbag2_tools` was successfully built, you can build all the rest.
 Run `colcon build --symlink-install`.
 5. Create a python virtual environment to handle pip dependencies (optional, but highly recommended)
 	- `python -m venv venv`
-	- _if the creation of virtual environment fails, you brobably skipped a step in rerequisites_
+	- _if the creation of virtual environment fails, you probably skipped a step in prerequisites_
 6. Source the built ROS2 packages and python virtual environment by using the provided source script.
 Run `source source_deps.bash`
 7. Use pip to install the dependencies
 	- run `pip install -r requirements.txt`